Skip to Main Site Navigation Skip to Content Skip to Footer

 2. Clinical Advisory Council

 Our EPP’s Clinical Advisory Council (CAC) is comprised of representative stakeholders from regional and local school districts and child development centers.
-The purpose of the council is to collaborate with our EPP in the data review, program evaluation, and to provide guidance for the continuous improvement of our teacher preparation courses, assessments, and clinical experiences.
-Additionally, full-time EPP faculty engaged in the meetings the Coordinator for Educational and Clinical Experience facilitated.
+The purpose of the council is to collaborate with our EPP in data review, program evaluation, and to provide guidance for the continuous improvement of our teacher preparation courses, assessments, and clinical experiences.
+Additionally, full-time EPP faculty engage in CAC meetings, facilitated by the Coordinator for Educational and Clinical Experience.
 Representatives from Coventry, Manchester, Mansfield, Norwich, Tolland, and Windham participate; membership characterizes the urban, rural, and suburban demographics where Eastern candidates engage in clinical experiences.
 Noteworthy is the dedication and commitment to Eastern candidates among the membership.
 Each district member serves as a cooperating teacher or host administrator for multiple years, attesting to the partnership with Eastern.
-During introductions, members expounded Eastern’s support of candidates, cooperating teachers, and excellence among candidates and supervisors.

 Evidence: